smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ## Summary of Contents

-Sections are labeled ✔️ if they are included in the `sys.sql_expression_dependencies` view, and 🚫 if they are not.
+Sections are labeled ✔️ when the specific dependency demonstrated by the example is represented in sys.sql_expression_dependencies and 🚫 when it is not.

 1. [✔️ Cross-Databases and Cross-Schema Dependencies](03_database_dependencies_examples.md#01-cross-databases-and-cross-schema-dependencies)
 2. [✔️ Cross Schema Dependencies](03_database_dependencies_examples.md#02-cross-schema-dependencies)